-According to Mall, Bhatla and Pandey (2007) The problem of water quality deterioration/pollution are caused by the unplanned development of surface and groundwater, haphazard disposal of municipal and industrial wastes and application of agricultural inputs.
-Due to these problems new challenges are developed for water management and conservation front.
-They gave a review that the hydrological cycle has been modified quantitatively and qualitatively in most agroclimatic regions and river basins by the human activities such as changes in cropping pattern, land use pattern, overexploitation of water storage, irrigation and drainage.
+According to Mall, Bhatla and Pandey (2007) they gave a review that the hydrological cycle has been modified extensively in most of the agro-climatic regions and river basins due to human activities such as non- ecofriendly cropping pattern, land use pattern, overexploitation of water storage, irrigation and drainage.

-Kusangaya et al (2013) in their paper, they focused on three conditions in which first one is to improve the use of downscaled climate change information for input into hydrological modelling.
+Kusangaya et al (2013) in their paper, they focused on three conditions in which first one is to improve the use of downscaled climatic change information.
 Second is earth observation's refining use and data to increase understanding and improving the prediction of climate change.
 Last one is available model output's utility should be improved by acknowledging and quantifying compounded predictive uncertainty.

 Madhusoodhanan and Sreeja and Eldho (2016) Water sector of India is highly dynamic, spatially heterogeneous.
 Climate change put a pressure on the nexus.
-There is a need to formulate coherent and integrated resources and climate change policies.
-For the relevant adaptation and mitigation measures: assessing the multiple interlinkages in the ELWC nexus and understanding the responses/impacts/feedbacks of the ELWC nexus and climate change and the impact of global climate change should be distinguish and quantified from the human interventions on the water resources.
+There is a need to formulate climate change policies.